 It was an exciting period in the lives of many people.
 Bernie was somewhat overwhelmed that both his dreams were coming true, but he was handling the situation well.
 He didn’t let this new fame go to his head.
 A friend whose job was in publicity suggested he pull back a bit and not do all the interviews he was asked to do.
 This was very good advice.
 Within a few short weeks of his letters being published, dozens of refugee families had started work on farms throughout the country and within a few months, the idea, like Bernie predicted, went ahead in leaps and bounds.

-The Shantytown idea developed so quickly.
+The village developed quickly.
 Popular ideas sometimes just flourish.
 When the first part of Bernie’s plan was instantaneously so successful and farmers were experiencing the immediate benefits of refugee involvement, part two of his plan simply took off.

 ‘Even with the training we were given,’ he said, ‘everything was new when we arrived, and our understanding of customs and so on was near nil.
 We didn’t even know what side of the road the local Vietnamese drove on.
 No-one cared to mention it in our training.’